trbaker/GIStandards/paper_geospatialKeywordsInStandards.md

 - “placemat” standards (unless no other standards documents were found)

 Not all state standards are equally impactful – whether there is variable compliance by educators, or simply a state with a small population.
 Are West Virginia’s standards as impactful as California’s?

+CTE 'standardss' should probably not be compared to the four core acaemic standards.
+The majority of documents used in CTE are course or program of study descriptions, while the core academic disciplines use content standards.
+By and large, social studies standards vary more greatly (in content and form) from state to state than the other three academic areas.